lkimhui/PLP_Project/README.md

         - navigate to `Your apps`
         - hit the `Create New App` button
         - navigate to `Basic Information` section, fill up the basic information as instructed
-        - Once filled up Basic Information, navigate to `OAuth & Permission`
+        - once filled up Basic Information, navigate to `OAuth & Permission`
         - add below to `Bot Token Scopes`
             * chat:write
             * im:read
             * im:write
             * im:history
             * mpim:history
         - Scroll up and click `Install App`
-            - a pop-up window will appear to ask for permissions on your workspace
+            * a pop-up window will appear to ask for permissions on your workspace
-            - go ahead and click `Allow`
+            * go ahead and click `Allow`
     - now you need the KEY to connect
         - navigate to `OAuth & Permissions`
         - under `Token for Your Workspace`, you shall see an Access Token start with `xoxb-`